 Ground Beef and Sauerkraut Low-Carb Soup (Video)

-Ground Beef and Sauerkraut Low-Carb Soup is also Keto, low-glycemic, South Beach Diet approved and gluten-free, and it’s delicious!
-Use the Diet-Type Index to find more recipes like this one.
+Ground Beef and Sauerkraut Low-Carb Soup is so tasty and the sauerkraut gets sweet and tender as it cooks in the soup!
+Use Soup Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Ground Beef and Sauerkraut Low-Carb Soup!